Manual PMS install on Proxmox¶

 Info

-This guide is an excellent, and more detailed, one on setting up samba.
+This guide has more detail on setting up Samba.

 Samba server¶

-As is often the case the Arch Wiki has a fantastically detailed entry on setting up and configuring a samba server.
-Despite the fact that PMS recommends Ubuntu, much of the configuration information provided by the Arch Wiki is valid for use by us.
+As usual, the Arch Wiki has a detailed entry on setting up and configuring a Samba server.
+Although PMS does not use Arch, much of the configuration guidance still applies.

-If you just want the most brain dead simple way to get going with samba, here it is.
+If you want the simplest way to get started with Samba, follow these steps.

 apt install samba